Vini2/phables/docs/graph_stats.md

 ![](images/pearson_heatmap.png)

+## Plot hierarchically-clustered heatmaps

-As this image looks a bit messy and hard to interpret, we can clean it up by clustering so we can observe some patterns.
+As the heatmap above looks a bit messy and hard to interpret, we can clean it up by clustering so we can observe some patterns.
 For this we can use the `clustermap` function from seaborn which produces a hierarchically-clustered heatmap.

 ```python
 # Plot the hierarchically-clustered heatmap